Connecting an external MCP server to MCP Hub

 -

-In the Access field, select the server type:
+In the Access field, select the type of your new server:

 - Private: To build a private MCP server with the authentication-based access.